WeirauchLab/COSMO/README.md

 Most Linux distributions already include `~/.local/bin` in your search path by default.
 You may need to log out and back in again for this to take effect.
-How to update your shell's [search path][path] is beyond the scope of this document.
+How to update your shell's `PATH` variable is beyond the scope here.

 If this is succesful, you can run `cosmo` or `cosmostats` from any directory on your filesystem, without needing to specify the relative pathnames like